tomas-quix/reddit-analysis/sentiment-analysis/README.md

-# Starter transformation
+# Hugging Face model

-[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/transformations/starter_transformation) demonstrates how to consume data from a topic, apply a simple transformation to that data and publish the result to an output topic (while printing content to the console output).
+[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/transformations/hugging_face_model) demonstrates how to consume data from a Kafka topic, use an ML model (downloaded from [Hugging Face](https://huggingface.co/)) to run inference on a specific field within the data, then publish the results to an output topic:

-Modify the Python code to transform your data on the fly.
+- It listens to the input Kafka topic for data to predict on.
+- It generates a prediction using the selected Hugging Face model.
+- It outputs the class and score of the prediction to another Kafka topic.

 ## How to run

 Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Samples to use this project.

+Clicking `Deploy` on the Sample, deploys a pre-built container in Quix.
+Complete the environment variables to configure the container.

 Clicking `Edit code` on the Sample, forks the project to your own Git repo so you can customize it before deploying.